 Jeremy, tell us a bit more about yourself and the company you work for.

 I have spent over 20 years in the software and services industry, working as a marketing leader within several blue-chip corporates across the globe.
 I am currently VP International Marketing at Enghouse Interactive – we are one of the biggest providers of customer contact solutions in the world, with our systems supporting over 1 million agents handling more than 1 billion interactions daily.
 I am responsible for the commercialisation of the company’s four key solutions of multi-channel contact centres, self-service, attendant operator consoles and workforce optimisation systems, across Europe Middle East and Africa.
-I am passionate about the need to continually improve the customer experience, and have presented about key market trends in this area around the globe.
+I am passionate about the need to continually improve the customer experience and have presented key market trends in this area around the globe.

 Which communication channels do you consider as the most important?

 There is no one size fits all answer here.
 The importance really depends on the market you are in and what your brand promise or positioning is – what do your customers expect from you?
 How can you make their lives easier, meet their needs and ensure a positive customer journey for each and every scenario?

 For example, if you are a low-cost airline you will have automated as much as you can and probably pursued a digital by default strategy, creating digital services that are so simple to use that customers choose them every time.
 That means web self-service and social service are your key channels, supplemented by an “Email Us” form that acts as a backstop but is also likely to be automated.

 However, at the other end of the spectrum, take a private bank working with high net worth individuals.
 These customers expect the personal touch, so you will use a lot more face-to-face, phone and video conferencing channels to ensure you build and strengthen the customer relationship through every interaction.